jilljenn/tryalgo.org/en/_posts/2016-12-09-traffic-jam.md

     return None   # target is not reachable
 ```

 So for this problem we have to start building the data structures from the given intial grid.
 This is done as follows by inspecting the grid on row wise order.
-As you can see this is the longest path of the code.
+As you can see this is the longest part of the code.

 ```python
 def read(grid):